Call for Abstracts

-- Accepted abstracts will be published as submitted on the SMDM European Conference website, in the Conference app and in the online version of the Society’s journal, Medical Decision Making.
-Changes to submitted abstracts will not be accepted after the submission deadline, 11:59 PM CET on Monday 5 February 2018.
-All submissions will be reviewed by the Scientific Review Committee, and notifications will be sent to presenting authors in late March 2018.
+- Accepted abstracts will be published as submitted in the online version of the Society’s peer-reviewed journal, Medical Decision Making, on the SMDM website and at the Annual Meeting.
+Please follow the formatting guidelines and spell check your abstract.
+Changes to submitted abstracts will not be accepted after the submission deadline, 11:59 pm PT, Tuesday, May 28, 2019.
+All submissions will be reviewed by the Scientific Review Committee, and notifications will be sent to presenting authors in July 2019.

-- Accepted abstracts must have at least one presenting author who registers for and attends the European Conference.
+- Accepted abstracts must have at least one presenting author who registers for and attends the Annual Meeting.
 Author(s) are responsible for expenses associated with the submission and presentation of an abstract.

 - SMDM welcomes an unlimited number of abstract submissions per presenter.
 However, a maximum of 2 abstracts will be accepted as oral presentations.
 Any additional accepted abstracts beyond the 2 oral presentations will be slotted as poster presentations.
 There is no limit to the number of poster presentations per person.

 - Patients may be in attendance and may appear as presenters at the 41st Annual Meeting.
 Additionally, SMDM is a multidisciplinary society and welcomes attendees such as policymakers.
 Please do your best to write about and present your work in a way that is understandable to an audience of peers and other experts.